Visper22/Sleep-Disorders-Datasets/README.md

 [(Li. et al. 2023)](https://doi.org/10.1016/j.compbiomed.2023.107477), [(Zhao et al. 2024)](https://doi.org/10.1016/j.bspc.2023.105615) sleep stage scoring

+Granted by the Case Western Reserve University, SHHS was developed by the National Heart Lung and Blood Institute to determine cardiovascular and other consequences of sleep-disordered breathing [35].
+SHHS is regarded as a resource for subsequent studies related to sleep disorders.
+There are 10,000 nightly PSG records of 79,456 h of clinical data.
+These data have been recorded in clinical sleep laboratories for more than eight years and are highly robust to physical variability among patients.
+The SHHS dataset was scored using the Rechtschaffen and Kales (R&K) guidelines.
+SHHS’ data are available at https://www.sleepdata.org/ (accessed on 11 August 2021).

 SHHS Visit 1 (November 1995 - January 1998) (N=5798)
 -  5804 Polysomonography records (SHHS-1)
 -  Follow-up polysomnogram (SHHS-2) was obtained for 3295 of the participants